Read Time: 2 Minutes

 Nutritional imbalances are potential contributors or causes of several chronic conditions, and nutrition-based interventions may bring relief or potentially resolve these conditions completely.
-Proper nutrition is associated with not only disease prevention but surgical recovery as well.1,2 However, clinicians are rarely offered even basic nutritional training in medical and osteopathic school, a study of incoming pediatric residency interns showed.3 Perhaps unsurprisingly, many patients do not have optimal nutrition,4 are experiencing record levels of chronic disease,5 and are most likely being treated with pharmaceuticals, despite the availability of other highly effective options.6,7
+Proper nutrition is associated with not only disease prevention but surgical recovery as well.1,2 However, clinicians are rarely offered even basic nutritional training in medical school, a systematic review in The Lancet suggests.3 Perhaps unsurprisingly, many patients do not have optimal nutrition,4 are experiencing record levels of chronic disease,5 and are most likely being treated with pharmaceuticals, despite the availability of other highly effective options.6,7

-When high-quality nutrition is applied effectively and consistently, it can prevent future chronic disease in adolescents,8 enhance cognition in people with dementia,9 and improve outcomes in patients receiving colorectal and GI oncological surgeries,10 to name a few.
-Moreover, in patients who have hospital stays for any reason, nutrition support is associated with fewer infectious complications and shorter lengths of stays.1
+When high-quality nutrition is applied effectively and consistently, it may prevent future chronic disease in adolescents,8 enhance cognition in people with dementia,9 and improve outcomes in patients receiving colorectal and GI oncological surgeries,10 to name a few.
+Moreover, in patients who have hospital stays for any reason, nutrition support is associated with fewer infectious complications and shorter lengths of stays.

 Chronic diseases account for the majority of health concerns in middle-aged and older populations,11 and many of these conditions respond well to nutritional interventions.
 Risks of obesity, diabetes, hypertension, and cardiovascular disease are strongly linked to lifestyle, especially dietary choices.12,13

-A 2018 study in the journal Nutrition found that a wider implementation of plant-based eating (specifically a Mediterranean-style diet and/or a diet with a daily portion of soy-containing foods) would lead to improved health outcomes.14 There are a variety of approaches for plant-based eating, from Mediterranean-type diets to vegetarian and vegan diets.
-Plant-based diets aim to maximize the consumption of nutrient-dense plant foods (vegetables, fruits, beans, peas, lentils, and nuts) and minimize processed foods, oils, and animal foods (including dairy and eggs).12 Yet despite the strong body of evidence favoring plant-based diets, including studies showing a willingness of the general public to embrace them, many physicians are not stressing the importance of plant-based diets as a first-line treatment for chronic illnesses.13
+There are a variety of approaches for plant-based eating, from Mediterranean-type diets to vegetarian and vegan diets.
+Plant-based diets aim to maximize the consumption of nutrient-dense plant foods (vegetables, fruits, beans, peas, lentils, and nuts) and minimize processed foods, oils, and animal foods (including dairy and eggs).13 Yet despite the strong body of evidence favoring plant-based diets, including studies showing a willingness of the general public to embrace them, many physicians are not stressing the importance of plant-based diets as a first-line treatment for chronic illnesses.13

 IFM also offers in-depth training on the clinical applications of the food plans discussed in AMFCP in a new online learning course, Therapeutic Food Plans: A Component of Personalized Nutrition.
 This course was developed in partnership with the American Nutrition Association to further educate clinicians on personalizing each food plan for the unique health needs of each patient.